 After 5 tardies a call from the classroom teacher and notification that an additional tardy will warrant a detention.

-If not resolved a referral will be sent to the Vice Principal who will contact the parents to set up a conference to determine further action.
+If not resolved a referral will be sent to the office.

 Notifying School of Absence

 A parent must notify the school before 8:30 am on the day of expected student absence.
 Calls from students regarding their own expected absence or that of a peer are not acceptable.
 The parent must briefly explain the student’s absence in a note, which the student will provide to the teacher upon return to school.